fusioncharts/vue-fusioncharts/README.md

     </div>

     <script>
-        // Use VueFusionCharts component by calling the Vue.use() global method:
+        // Use VueFusionCharts component by calling the Vue.use() method:
         Vue.use(VueFusionCharts);

         const myDataSource = {